Tempera Vs Acrylic Paint – What Is the Difference

 6. Texture

 After getting dry, acrylic paint gives a plastic-like stiff and glossy to semi-glossy finish and the paint sticks properly on the surface permanently.
-Comparatively, tempera paints provide matte and smooth finishing.
+Comparatively, tempera paints provide a matte and smooth finish.

 7. Mixing